Fall 2026

 ENGL 680: Theory and Practice in Composition

 This course is designed especially for prospective and practicing teachers.
 It will introduce you to theories of rhetoric and writing, major research questions in the field of composition studies, and best practices for teaching writing in schools and colleges.
 We will investigate writing processes, analyze varieties and examples of student writing, and hone our own writing skills by drafting, revising, and evaluating our own and others’ work.
 As we read significant publications in the field, we will continually consider the relationship between theory and classroom practice.
-Assignments will give you experience reading challenging pedagogical and theoretical texts; posing complex and worthwhile questions about the teaching of writing; performing research and synthesizing your findings; drafting course materials for current or future writing classes; and responding effectively to student writing.
+Assignments will give you experience reading pedagogical and theoretical texts; posing complex and worthwhile questions about the teaching of writing; performing research and synthesizing your findings; drafting course materials for current or future writing classes; and responding effectively to student writing.
 Topics of discussion will include teaching the writing process; developing writing assignments; teaching sentence structure and grammar; and responding to and assessing student writing.
+May be taken as part of the Professional Writing and Editing Minor.
 [WC]